Food concerns mount in Vanuatu after monster cyclone

 The United Nations said the official death toll was 11, but many officials anticipate that number will rise once they are able to more thoroughly inspect the outer islands of the scattered archipelago.

+"We are extremely concerned for the safety and well-being of many communities affected by the cyclone, particularly in the more remote regions of the country that are only accessible by boat," said Aurélia Balpe, regional head of the International Federation of Red Cross and Red Crescent Societies (IFRC).

+"For a small nation like Vanuatu this is a huge disaster that requires an international response."

 Sune Gudnitz, Pacific head of the U.N.
-Office for the Coordination of Humanitarian Affairs, said getting food supplies to isolated communities was a concern.
+Office for the Coordination of Humanitarian Affairs, said food supplies were a concern.

 The U.N.
-Children's Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunisation rates and a recent outbreak.
+Children's Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunisation rates.

 Tourism, which accounts for about 40 percent of Vanuatu's economy, has also been badly affected, with Port Vila closed to cruise liners indefinitely.